csabagabor/File-Transfer-Application-with-TCP-DotNet-WPF/README.md

 <details>
   <summary>Deleting a Connection </summary>
- <br>  After pressing the **Delete Connection** button, a new window appears where the user can choose which connection to delete(name   of connection needs to be entered and not its IP address)
+ <br>  After pressing the <b>Delete Connection</b>button, a new window appears where the user can choose which connection to delete(name   of connection needs to be entered and not its IP address)
   <br>   <img alt="Photo" src="https://user-images.githubusercontent.com/37183688/43038835-bbe11b10-8d29-11e8-8f89-f41c45efb599.png">
 </details>